richardrhanly-us/nba_player_performance_prediction/README.md

 ### Performance

-- MAE: ~4.8
+- MAE: ~4.9
-- RMSE: ~6.1
+- RMSE: ~6.3
-- R²: ~0.25
+- R²: ~0.50

-This is considered a **solid baseline model** for NBA points prediction using public data.
+This is considered a solid baseline model for NBA points prediction using public data.

 ---